nz-social-investment-agency/sia_analytical_processes/scripts/siu_coding_style_guide_v1.0.md

 # SIU Coding Style Guide
-Author: Evidence and Insights
-Last updated: May 2017
+Last updated: June 2017

 ## Documentation

 ### Standardised Headers
 All headers in scripts must use the standardised format.
 Examples of populated headers are shown below.